AndrewLangvt/quals/weeklynotes/week2/Wk2_Lewinton_1970_lang.md

 #Week 2 - Lang

-## Paper- Lewinton, RC.
+## Paper- Lewontin, RC.
 1970.
 The Units of Selection

 ##### Darwins 3 principles of evolution by natural selection:
 1. phenotypic variation